Russ Nicholson (2) – Interview

-It’s been a while since I’ve posted and out and out fantasy feature so I thought I’d do something special and add a interview into the mix, a Sci-Fi-O-Rama first!
+It’s been a while since I’ve posted and out and out fantasy feature so I thought I’d do something special and add an interview into the mix, a Sci-Fi-O-Rama first!
 The artist in question is Russ Nicholson a personal favourite of mine whose work I’ve admired since childhood and first reading the Fighting Fantasy Gamebooks he’s synonymous with.
 Those books were a huge phenomenon during there peak in the mid 80’s, selling millions worldwide with the series eventually reaching over 50 titles before winding up in the early 90’s.
-The basic premise of a Fighting Fantasy book was a self-contained single player role-playing adventure where one would explore an Illustrated Fantasy/SF game world by reading numbered paragraphs and then making choices and rolling dice to determine battles etc. A typical book would involve a perilous quest split into 400 sections and there would often be only one true way though it, sounds fairly straight forward, it wasn’t… I used to cheat most of the time!
+The basic premise of a Fighting Fantasy book was a self-contained single-player role-playing adventure where one would explore an Illustrated Fantasy/SF game world by reading numbered paragraphs and then making choices and rolling dice to determine battles etc. A typical book would involve a perilous quest split into 400 sections and there would often be only one true way through it, sounds fairly straightforward, it wasn’t… I used to cheat most of the time!

 I could go on about the books, but another time I think, I’ll add some more notes and links in the footer of this post… On final point I’d like to make Is that in retrospect it’s probably fair to say also the Fighting Fantasy series shares a genetic tie with the work of J K Rowling, they could be considered the Harry Potter’s of their day encouraging many 10-16 years old into reading, I know they certainly did for me…